isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Science.md

 *   **ASEAN +3 Junior Science Odyssey (APTJSO)**

 &gt; Science Process Skills Challenge - Silver
-&gt;
 &gt; Sustainability Challenge - Silver
-&gt;
 &gt; Interdisciplinary Group Project - Gold

-**The PRSS Ecogarden**&nbsp;
+# The PRSS Ecogarden

 *  Provides an authentic environment for experiential learning to instil the joy of learning, foster curiosity, deepen learning, cultivate responsibility and to improve sense of belonging to the school.
 *   Enables students to better appreciate the relevance of prevalent global issues which may impact their lives and help extend their learning beyond the syllabus and classroom when learning activities across subjects and levels are aligned to relevant UN sustainable development goals.

 ![](/images/Eco-Garden.jpeg)

 You can access the virtual tour of our school's Eco Garden [here](https://www.theasys.io/viewer/qkQVL2MUIHWYlEYQ7leC0upoNvvyEg/).